What Is EDI?

 - Additional expenses related to software and hardware required to operate the EDI solution.

-- Ongoing costs for administration, maintenance, and transaction volume.
+- Ongoing costs for administration, maintenance and EDI transaction volume.

 The EDI proof of concept phase

-During the EDI proof of concept phase, you gain the opportunity to delve into the software and services' functionalities at an early stage.
-This enables them to develop a comprehensive understanding of the EDI solution's workings and the technical capabilities it offers to their organization.
+During the EDI proof of concept phase, you gain the opportunity to delve into the software and service functionalities at an early stage.
+This enables you to develop a comprehensive understanding of the EDI solution's functionality and the technical capabilities it offers to you organization.

 The EDI testing phase